Fragcys/AspNetCoreSwitcher/README.md

 - Keybindings: `alt + o`
 - Editor context menu: `Go to Component`, `Go to CodeBehind`
 - Command palette: `Go to Component`, `Go to CodeBehind`

+## Async endpoint naming is ignored (new)

+As ASP.NET Core ignores 'Async' naming of endpoints I thought this extension needed to reflect this, hence why I added this minor change to the original extension.